avysk/vim-msx-colors/README.md

 - Not even all 15 colors are used.
 Most commonly used are color 11 (light yellow for normal text foreground), color 4 (dark blue for background), color 14 (grey) and color 15 (white).
-- Attributes (bold, underlined, reverse, etc.) are not used.
 - If you have rainbow parentheses plugin, supporting `ToggleRainbowOff` command, then `ToggleRainbowOn` will be automatically executed when colorscheme is loaded.